Profero-UK/profero-devtests/js/mid/test2/README.md

 * Detecting image links, making the tweets 'background' the dynamic image.
 * Pagination using Twitter Pages, with a Page x of x indicator.
 * Lazy loading more tweets using Twitter's pagination library
-* Fault tolerance and messaging around twitter 'system down' messages and other non-standard responses.
+* Fault tolerance and messaging around twitter empty fields.
 * Adaptive CSS, i.e: dropping 2 columns on tablets and 1 on mobile.

 ### Expected Response ###